cfpb/grasshopper-parser/README.md

 ### `/parse`

 The `/parse` resource is the heart of this API.
 It parses a free-text address strings into their component parts.
-This service currently uses

 The following options are available via both `HTTP GET` query paramaters or JSON attributes via `HTTP POST`.